pbloem/profane-tmesis/if-croesus-goes-to-war.md

 In the end, my hunger and thirst won out, and without a plan, I joined the other children.

 The questions were not as bad as I had thought.
 'What's your name?' they asked and 'Where are you from?'
 It gave me an opportunity to test my condition.
 I found I could not hold back the answer for long, but if I did, I had some measure of control.
-I could state that I was 'from Palmyra', or 'from the south', 'from a large city called Palmyra'.
+I could state that I was 'from Palmyra', or 'from the south', or 'from a large city called Palmyra'.

 Any details I tried to withhold would come out immediately, but if I relaxed and concentrated, I could control the phrasing, and the order in which the facts emerged.
 I tried answering in Aramaic instead of Greek, but I found that I could not.
 If I could possibly make myself understood to the person who asked me a question, I had to.